Traveling with food allergies requires planning, but with the right system, it can be safe and enjoyable.

 Final Thoughts

-Planning a vacation with food allergies isn’t easy — but it’s absolutely doable with a clear plan.
+Traveling with food allergies isn’t easy, but it’s absolutely doable with a clear plan.

 Start with food safety.
 Build your trip around that.
 Communicate early and often.